-According to the BLS, 181,700 people were employed as psychologists as of May 2018.
+According to the BLS, 192,300 people were employed as psychologists as of 2019.
 This includes all types of psychologists.
-Of the people who reported their employment as a psychologist, 164,000 stated that they work as a clinical psychologist.
-Around 1,400 reported their occupation as an industrial-organizational psychologist.
-Approximately 18,000 reported that they work as some other type of psychologist.
-The minimum level of education for a licensed psychologist is a master’s degree, and most psychologists earn a doctorate degree and take a licensing exam in order to provide clinical services.
+Of the people who reported their employment as a psychologist, 171,500 stated that they work as a clinical psychologist, counseling psychologist, or school psychologist.

 Employment Statistics for Occupational Health and Safety Workers

-About 117,000 people were employed as occupational health and safety workers as of May 2018.
-Of those workers, about 98,000 were occupational health and safety specialists, and about 19,000 were occupational health and safety technicians.
-The occupational health and safety technicians typically have a high school diploma or associate’s degree.
-Occupational health and safety specialists usually have a bachelor’s degree.
+As reported by the BLS, about 122,600 people were employed as occupational health and safety workers as of 2019.
+Of those workers, about 100,500 were occupational health and safety specialists, and about 22,100 were occupational health and safety technicians.

 Job Growth Predictions for Psychology and Occupational Health and Safety Jobs

 As noted earlier, the BLS estimates that psychologist jobs will increase by three percent through 2029.
 This is a flat rate of growth, with not many new jobs in this field expected.